-Mozart's masterpiece for double reed in Oboe Concerto in C K314, with an instrument full of helium, because of course.
+Mozart's Oboe Concerto in C K314, performed on an instrument full of helium, because of course.

-Yesterday clarinettist Emil Jonason indtroduced something that we now realise we all needed in our life, Mozart's Clarinet Concerto played with a lungful of helium.
+Yesterday clarinettist Emil Jonason introduced something that we now realise we all needed in our life, Mozart's Clarinet Concerto played with a lungful of helium.
 Here it is:

 Helium is lighter than air, so the sound waves travel through it faster, with hilarious consequences when there's a voice box or instrument involved.

-Naturally, after some clarinet hillarity, we want more woodwind.
+Naturally, after some clarinet hilarity, we wanted more woodwind.
 Here to grant us our wish is balloon-loving oboist Johan Ferreira.
 Here's Mozart's Oboe Concerto, with the traditional (boring) non-helium technique, and then with helium.